 Another thing I began to do was observe what I liked to wear.
-Sometimes I’d buy clothes to look like someone else, fit a future body, or because I thought it looked pretty.
+Sometimes I’d buy clothes to look like someone else, fit a future body, or because I thought they looked pretty.
 But I wasn’t buying it because I liked it and would wear it.
-However, the more intentional I became about what pieces I invested in and being honest about my reasons for wanting it, the less I bought and the more I purchased clothes that I wear, enjoy, and feel confident in.
+However, the more intentional I became about what pieces I invested in and being honest about my reasons for wanting them, the less I bought and the more I purchased clothes that I wear, enjoy, and feel confident in.

 You can do the same too!
-Start with purging the clothes that don’t serve you anymore and analyze your pieces.
+Start purging the clothes that don’t serve you anymore and analyze your pieces.
 What stands out to you about them?
 Are they a particular style, color, or brand?
 Then begin to build your wardrobe around them.
 You can even consider creating a color palette for your new wardrobe to increase the versatility of your pieces if you want to keep your closet minimal.

 Another idea is to elevate your loungewear and intimates.
 Become intentional about choosing pieces that are comfortable and beautiful.
-You’ll feel so much better about your body as you lounge around at home when you have stylish, comfy wear that flatters you.
+You’ll feel much better about your body as you lounge around at home when you have stylish, comfy wear that flatters you.